 UCLA announced this week that Wendy and Leonard Goldberg donated $10 MILLION for migraine research.
 After witnessing the devastation migraine had on the lives of their friends and loved ones, the Goldbergs made the choice to be part of the solution.
-It is the largest donation for migraine research ever recorded and its impact cannot be understated.
-This single, generous donation is equivalent to roughly half the NIH yearly budget for migraine research.

 The holidays can be full of potential migraine triggers.
 Trying to get in the “holiday spirit” can be difficult when you are on alert for all the dangers.
 Yet vigilant you must be if you want to lower the risk of spending all day in bed while your loved ones enjoy the party.